sinatra-in-the-shell/NanoTwitter/README.md

 * Implemented full text search on all the tweets, built index for database, cached results in Redis - Ziyu Liu
 * Built front end for search - Fengzengcheng Zeng
 * Added test route for posting new random tweet - Ziyu Liu
-* Perform load testing on heroku - Ziyu Liu, Fengzengcheng Zeng
+* Performed load testing on heroku - Ziyu Liu, Fengzengcheng Zeng
 * Deployed a branch on Amazon Elastic Beanstalk and performed load testing - Yirun Zhou